scania/corporate-ui/contribution.md

   _*Warnings(warn) might apprear, often it isn't anything causing problems_

-## Npm link Corporate-UI and Scania-Theme
+## Npm link for Corporate-UI and Scania-Theme

   When you have built Corporate-UI and Scania-Theme it is time to make is possible to use it locally in your own application.
 These step might look a bit confusing, but you will need to do this.
 This will create a symlink with your corporate-ui and scania-theme folders instead of using the npm version that you will install.
 This will make it possible to work locally with corporate-ui and scania-theme